JimmyJr77/JavaScript-Quiz/README.md

     <li>Open the index.html file in a web browser.</li>
 </ol>

+<p>Alternatively, users can navigate to https://jimmyjr77.github.io/JavaScript-Quiz/ in their browser to take the quiz. <br>
 <h2>Usage</h2>

 <p>Upon opening the Coding Quiz in a web browser, users will see the main page with a "Start" button.
 Clicking the "Start" button initiates the quiz and starts the timer.
 Users are then presented with a series of multiple-choice questions, one at a time.
 Select an answer by clicking on the corresponding option.</p>